Termination of pseudo-effective 4-fold flips

+where each $M'_j$ is a $\qq$-Cartier nef divisor over $Z$ and each $\mu_j$ is a nonnegative real number.
+We may say that ${\bf M}$ is {\em NQC} for short. \end{definition}

+\begin{definition} A {\em generalized sub-pair} is a triple $(X/Z,B+M)$ where $X/Z$ is a normal algebraic variety projective over $Z$, $K_X+B+M$ is $\rr$-Cartier, $B$ is an $\rr$-divisor on $X$, and $M$ is the trace on $X$ of a b-nef divisor $\mathbf{M}$ over $Z$.
+This means that $M=\mathbf{M}_X$.
 A generalized sub-pair is called a {\em generalized pair} if $B$ is an effective divisor.
-We say that $B$ is the {\em boundary part} and that $M$ is the {\em nef part} of the generalized pair $(X,B+M)$.
-We may call the sum $B+M$ a {\em generalized boundary}.
-Observe that $M'$ defines a nef b-Cartier $\rr$-divisor in the sense of~\cite[Definition 1.7.3]{Cor07}.
-We will say that this is the nef b-divisor {\em associated to the generalized pair}. \end{definition}
+We say that $B$ is the {\em boundary part} and $M$ is the {\em nef part} of the generalized pair $(X/Z,B+M)$.
+We call the sum $B+M$ a {\em generalized boundary}.
+We say that the generalized pair $(X/Z,B+M)$ is {\em NQC} if the b-nef divisor {\bf M} is NQC.
+A generalized pair $(X/Z,B+M)$ is said to be {\em $\qq$-factorial} if its underlying algebraic variety $X$ is $\qq$-factorial. \end{definition}